 A brokerage firm or broker can be held liable for broker and investment fraud if that firm or broker misrepresents material facts or omits to disclose material factors to the investor regarding an investment, and that client subsequently loses money on that investment.

-Misrepresentations and omissions are commonly used by financial advisors to disguise risks associated with certain investment products.
+Financial advisors commonly use misrepresentations and omissions to disguise risks associated with particular investment products.

-Get in touch with SSEK Law Firm today if you believe that you have fallen victim to any of the broker fraud areas that we have mentioned above.
-Our stockbroker fraud attorneys have helped many investors across the United States to recoup losses they incurred through the actions of their financial advisors.
+Get in touch with SSEK Law Firm today if you believe that you have fallen victim to any of the stockbroker fraud areas mentioned above.
+Our securities attorneys have helped many investors across the United States to recoup losses they incurred through the actions of their financial advisors.